Karumi/project-quality-assurance/ios-quality-assurance.md

 ### Distribution ###

-Distribute often, it’s an excellent way to gather feedback.
+Distribute often; it’s an excellent way to gather feedback.

 * Testflight works perfectly and can be integrated with Fastlane